livewire/docs/source/docs/third-party-libraries.blade.md

 @endverbatim
 @endcode

-On first load, everything will appear normal as if it's all working, but you'll notice, when you select an item drom the dropdown, the `$foo` property won't be updated.
+On first load, everything will appear normal as if it's all working, but you'll notice, when you select an item from the dropdown, the `$foo` property won't be updated.

 This is because Select2 is a jQuery plugin and emits jQuery events, and not native DOM events.
 Livewire normally listens for a native `change` event when `wire:model` is attached to an element.